-Combination skin has patches of both dry and oily skin, and it requires different types of care in relation to particular facial areas.
-Dry zones, which are usually located on the cheeks and around the eyes, should be treated with rich creams and moisturizers, while oily areas, usually on the forehead and nose, will benefit from frequent and thorough cleaning.
+Combination skin has patches of both dry/normal and oily skin, and it requires different types of care in relation to particular facial areas.
+Dry zones, which are usually located on the cheeks and around the eyes, should be treated with rich creams and moisturizers, while oily areas, usually on the forehead and nose, will benefit from thorough cleaning.

 - Can be both oily and dry at the same time

 - Pore size changes from larger to medium outside the T-zone*

 Caring for combination skin: The most important element in caring for combination skin is balance.
 Deep cleansing and regular exfoliation can help keep skin clear, while spot treatments and toners even out specific areas of the skin.

 * The T-Zone is the area of your face that includes the forehead, nose, chin, and area around the mouth.
 So called because together these areas form a T in the center of your face.